 While the new Hublot Gold King Power Foudroyante Chronograph (ref.
 715.PX.1128.RX) doesn’t look particularly new (which is a pity, since the Swiss-based brand doesn’t have a lot of ‘history’ to fall back to and actually constantly faces the same they-all-look-alike problem as Panerai), it still projects quite an impressive wow-factor glow around its rose gold body.
-Well, in fact, it isn’t even ‘rose gold’.
+Well, in fact, it isn’t even the usual 18-carat rose gold alloy: it’s a lot more interesting material that seems to be proprietary for the Swiss-based brand.
 To make its case, they employed a lot tougher gold-based ceramic material instead.

 With the new Gold King Power foudroyante chronograph the young aspiring Swiss watchmaker keeps digging its multimillion dollars bonanza, which is, of course, their Big Bang series of watches.
 First unveiled five years ago, the series proved a great success among the watch aficionados with limited edition models selling at a premium like pancakes on a hot day.